Niv626/notes-project/README.md

 ## Project Overview:
 Note Me is a web-based note-taking application written using React.js and Nest.js, with a PostgreSQL database as the backend.
 It provides users with a convenient platform for creating, editing, and managing their notes.
 The application offers a range of features, including note creation, editing, deletion, and organization.
 Users can mark certain notes as favorites and easily access them on a dedicated favorites page.
 Additionally, deleted notes are stored separately with an option to restore them if needed.

 In addition to the note-taking functionality, Note Me includes a whiteboard page.
-The whiteboard page allows users to unleash their creativity by providing a canvas where they can draw, write, and annotate freely.
-This feature adds a dynamic and interactive element to the application, providing users with a versatile tool for visual expression and brainstorming.
+The whiteboard page adds a dynamic and interactive element to the application, providing users with a versatile tool for visual expression and brainstorming.

 ## Authentication:
 To ensure a secure and personalized experience, Note Me incorporates user identification and authentication.
 User information is stored in a PostgreSQL database, and the application verifies the user's credentials during the login process.
 Upon successful login, users receive a token that grants them access to the site's functionalities.